Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Flare Predictor: Data Source, Quality, and Processing

-We investigated quality issues in the HARP and SHARP data for the period 1 May 2010 to 17 August 2023.
+We investigated data quality issues in the HARP and SHARP data for the period 1 May 2010 to 21 August 2024.
 The former date is the earliest date for which SHARP data is available \citep{SHARPs}.
-As stated earlier, for any HARP, a new record is created every twelve minutes.
-The times at which a record can be computed are the start of an hour, 12 minutes after the start, 24 minutes after the start, etc. At each of these times, there may be one or more HARPs in existence, or there may be no HARPs in existence.
-In the former case, at least one HARP record would be available, and in the latter, no HARP records would be available.
-For each time in the specified period, we determined whether it lay within the lifetime of some HARP.
-We found that 526,817 (90\%) of the times were within the lifetime of some HARP, and 56,024 (10\%) were not within the lifetime of any HARP.
+We excluded HARP records for near-limb HARPs as the data for those HARPs is too corrupted by noise to be usable; we classified records for which the Stonyhurst longitude of the flux-weighted center (\texttt{LON\_FWT}) was beyond $\pm68^{\circ}$ as near-limb, based on \cite{bobra2015sola}.
+For any HARP, the times for consecutive SHARP parameter vectors differ by twelve minutes.
+The time of a record can be the start of an hour, 12 minutes after the start, 24 minutes after the start, etc. For every HARP, if a time that should have had a record for the HARP did not, we created a record with missing values for the SHARP parameters and other variables.
+At any time whose minutes value is divisible by 12, there may be one or more HARPs in existence, or there may be no HARPs in existence.
+In the former case, at the given time, at least one SHARP vector would be available, and in the latter, no SHARP vectors would be available.
+For each time in the specified period, we determined whether any SHARP vectors were available for it.
+We found that 566,100 (90\%) of the times had at least one SHARP vector, and 61,140 (10\%) did not have any SHARP vectors.

+The sequence of times can be partitioned into runs such that, within each run, either every time has at least one SHARP vector or no time has a SHARP vector.
+For example, suppose that whether each time in the left column of Table~\ref{tab:runs_example} had at least one SHARP vector was given by the middle column (the values in the middle column were made up for this example).